MiteshPuthran/Speech-Emotion-Analyzer/README.md

 ### As you can see that the model has predicted the male voice and emotion very accurately in the image above.

-## NOTE: If you are using the model directly and want to decode the output of the model ranging from 0 to 9 then the following list will help you.
+## NOTE: If you are using the model directly and want to decode the output ranging from 0 to 9 then the following list will help you.

 0 - female_angry <br>
 1 - female_calm <br>